pypa/packaging.python.org/source/specifications/pyproject-toml.rst

 ``pyproject.toml`` specification
 ================================

-:pep:`621` specifies how to write a project's :ref:`core metadata <core-metadata>` in a ``pyproject.toml`` file for packaging-related tools to consume.
-It defines the following specification as the canonical source for the format used.

 .. warning::

    This is a **technical, formal specification**.
 For a gentle, user-friendly guide to ``pyproject.toml``, see :ref:`writing-pyproject-toml`.

+The ``pyproject.toml`` file acts as a configuration file for packaging-related tools (as well as other tools).

 .. _declaring-build-dependencies: